I

 For CPPS-based systems, this is a collaborative process between the WTS Associate Directors of Client Support and Technical Services.

-Application Security
+Application Security & Application Development Security

-Each department is responsible for the security of any custom applications that it has developed for e-commerce.
+In accordance with section 6.2 of the current PCI DSS standard, each department is responsible for the security of any custom applications that it has developed for e-commerce.
 Section 6 of the PCI DSS includes several requirements, all of which need to be fulfilled before a custom application can be implemented - and many of which require regular activity on the part of the developers and/or system administrators as part of change management.

 Contact WTS for additional support and guidance on securing custom applications.